JCaesar23/actuarial-claims-modeling-R/README.md

 # actuarial-claims-modeling-R
-Actuarial Claims Frequency &amp; Severity Modelling Using The Swedish Motor Insurance Dataset
+Actuarial Claims Frequency &amp; Severity Modelling Using The Automobile UK Collision Claims Dataset

 Actuarial modelling project to prepare for a graduate level role